annamarlena/annamarlena.github.io/index.md

 ## Portfolio Website
 Made using Adobe Muse, this site is still under construction, with more content being added on a regular basis.
-I am currently working on making this site responsive.
+I'm currently working on making this site responsive.

 <a href="http://annamarlena.businesscatalyst.com"><img src="portfolio.png" alt="laptop image" width="150" height="150" /></a>

 <hr>

 ## An Early Website Project
-A homework assignment for my first HTML/CSS class, and one of the first websites I coded 100% from scratch.
+A homework assignment for my first HTML/CSS class, and one of the first websites I built 100% from scratch.
 All photographs are my own.

 <a href="https://annamarlena.github.io/PetiteFranceBistro"><img src="coffee.jpg" alt="coffee" width="150" height="150" /></a>